Enabling and Encouraging Giving During the Coronavirus Pandemic and Beyond

 The Diocese of York Generous Giving Team have produced offering prayers written for online worship.

-The Church of England Digital Labs Team are running a series of webinars on encouraging and enabling giving.
+The Church of England Digital Labs Team are running a series of webinars on receiving online donations.

 The webinars take place on the following dates